josephmontes/VAA/README.md

     ![Screenshot 2023-09-11 201243](https://github.com/josephmontes/VAA/assets/125607783/5dfe20d8-cab9-462d-8ee5-9f9b2ed70787)
     #### 2022
     ![Screenshot 2023-09-11 201256](https://github.com/josephmontes/VAA/assets/125607783/12e9cc63-1375-421f-b08e-6b82f28a2da2)
-    - When 'g_fb' = 1, when he throws the 'good' 4-Seam Fastball, the column 'inches' shows that he is locating the pitch just fractions of an inch below the top of the zone
+    - When he throws the 'good' 4-Seam Fastball ('g_fb' = 1), the column 'inches' shows that he is locating the pitch just fractions of an inch below the top of the zone
     #### 2023
     ![Screenshot 2023-09-11 201310](https://github.com/josephmontes/VAA/assets/125607783/70802e8a-de38-4275-a2d4-d6e9c1cee737)
     - In 2023, the 'inches' column reveals that, on average, he is just missing above the zone with this pitch now
     - This insight corresponds with the way his overall BB% has trended: 2021: *8.4%*, 2022: *11.5%*, 2023: *15.7%*
-- Additionally, he consistenly throws his 4-Seam Fastball over 60% of the time each season, so it may just be the case that hitters are sitting on it and he needs to incorporate another reliable pitch to keep hitters honest
+- Additionally, he consistenly throws his 4-Seam Fastball over 60% of the time each season, so it may be the case that hitters are sitting on it and he needs to incorporate another reliable pitch to keep hitters honest

 ### Spencer Strider
-  - If you are like me and was wondering where Spencer Strider falls on this list
+  - If you are like me and was wondering where is Spencer Strider on this list
   - He throws it 28% of the time with it being extremely effective
     #### 2022
     ![Screenshot 2023-09-11 203427](https://github.com/josephmontes/VAA/assets/125607783/70f03a98-2fc3-4327-a6da-c73333a1011c)
     #### 2023
     ![Screenshot 2023-09-11 203435](https://github.com/josephmontes/VAA/assets/125607783/c9e327da-3b1e-498f-b0b3-3456a5497587)

-- His bit of regression in the 2023 season might be coming from the times that he does not throw this type of 4-Seam Fastball, since the wOBA value when g_fb = 0 has ballooned from .290 to .404
+- His bit of regression in the 2023 season might be coming from the times that he does not throw this type of 4-Seam Fastball, since the wOBA value when g_fb = 0 has ballooned from .290 in 2022 to .404 in 2023
   - He could be suffering from what I mentioned with Michael Kopech where he throws his 4-Seam Fastball at such a high rate (60% of the time), batters are sitting on it and able to punish the 'bad' ones